 Our bodies were designed to handle stress.
 But putting your body under constant stress without taking time to relax and regenerate creates adverse health effects in 43% of all adults.
 Some of those problems include headaches, stomach issues, high blood pressure, insomnia, chest pain, and overall heart problems.
 It’s no wonder stress is called the “silent killer.”
-Below, we compiled some of the best ways to deal with stress and suggest some ways that cannabis can help you relax.
+Below, we compiled some of the best ways to deal with stress and suggest some ways that cannabis may help you relax.

-Practice self-care: Practicing self-care can mean something different to everyone.
+Practicing self-care can mean something different to everyone.
 Whether it’s allowing yourself to clear your head on a lunch break, going on a run after work, cooking, or taking an extra-long bath, do whatever it is that allows your mind and body to relax.
 We worry so much about the people around us, being the best boss, coworker, mom, or partner.
 More than ever, people are swapping their wine for cannabis at the end of a long days.
 A bath and some 4:1 chocolate?
 Sign us up!

-Sleep more: Sleep allows your body and mind to rest and recover.
-It’s essential to reducing stress levels.
+Sleep allows your body and mind to rest and recover.
+It's essential to reducing stress levels.
 Most healthy adults need 7-9 hours of restful sleep.
 Unfortunately, according to the National Institutes of Health, the average adult sleeps less than seven hours per night.
 Need better sleep?
 Try these things:

 - Establish a schedule of when you go to sleep and when you wake up, try to be consistent (even on weekends).